Akhand6886/Idea-Board/implementation_plan.md

 ## User Review Required

 > [!IMPORTANT]
-> The initial version uses `localStorage` for persistence.
-In Phase 3, we will transition to a Node.js + SQLite backend for Raspberry Pi deployment.
-Please confirm if you want to start with the Backend setup immediately or polish the Frontend first.
+> The initial version used `localStorage` for persistence.
+In Phase 3, we transitioned to a Node.js + SQLite backend with VAPID Web-Push notifications for Raspberry Pi deployment.
+Please confirm if you would like to proceed with the AI agentic roadmap (Ollama/Llama 3) or advanced developer integrations (idea-cli/GitHub sync) next.

-## Phase 1: Project Foundation [CURRENT]
+## Phase 1: Project Foundation [COMPLETED]
-- [ ] Initialize Vite + React project.
+- [x] Initialize Vite + React project.
-- [ ] Setup folder structure (`/components`, `/hooks`, `/styles`).
+- [x] Setup folder structure (`/components`, `/hooks`, `/styles`).
-- [ ] Define Global Design System (OLED black, typography, accent colors).
+- [x] Define Global Design System (OLED black, typography, accent colors).

 ## Phase 2: Feature Modularization [COMPLETED]
 - [x] **Navigation & Sidebar**: Implement the core navigation logic and project list.